railsware/mailtrap-nodejs/README.md

 ## Code of Conduct

-Everyone interacting in the Mailtrap project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](CODE_OF_CONDUCT.md).
+Everyone interacting in the Mailtrap project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [code of conduct](CODE_OF_CONDUCT.md).

 ## Compatibility with previous releases

 Versions of this package up to 2.0.2 were an [unofficial client](https://github.com/vchin/mailtrap-client) developed by [@vchin](https://github.com/vchin).
-The package version 3 is a completely new package.
+Package version 3 is a completely new package.